Sales Enablement Tips and Sales Tools for Marketers

 A healthy sales and marketing partnership is strengthened with sales enablement goals and metrics that are transparent and aligned.
 Sales enablement done right improves sales knowledge, tracks effectiveness, and boosts productivity.
 Sales enablement done right also informs marketing about what’s working and what needs to be improved.
 Sales enablement is the last mile of a company’s go-to-market strategy bridging marketing planning and sales execution.

-When I worked at Salesforce, sales enablement was always top of mind for Marc Benioff our CEO and Kraig Swensrud our CMO.
-The executive focus enabled us to invest and prioritize sales enablement initiatives.
-Similarly, companies today that are building high performing sales teams are realizing huge improvements in attainment, win rates, deal sizes, and time to ramp when they too have marketers prioritize sales enablement.
-I’m inspired by leaders like Kelly Frey, VP Marketing at Telogis, who regularly sits on calls with sales teams, builds playbooks , crowdsources battlecards reps love, directs new hire training, and runs sales training calls.
-He’s committed to the success of his sellers and his sellers know it.
+Companies today that are building high performing sales teams are realizing huge improvements in attainment, win rates, deal sizes, and time to ramp when marketers prioritize sales enablement.
+I’m inspired by many marketing leaders who regularly sit on calls with sales teams, build playbooks , crowdsource battle-cards reps love, direct new hire training, and run sales training calls.
+They are committed to the success of their sellers and their sellers know it.